-We have a very broad subspecialty inpatient coverage with very interesting patients.
-Not only do we see patients with characteristic heart failure, MI, and COPD Exacerbations, we are fortunate to have the opportunity to care for oncologic patients receiving chemotherapy (some enrolled in research studies) and stem cell transplants.
-We have a very active cardiac center with many heart catheterizations daily as well as numerous transferred patients with critical care, endocrine and acute rheumatologic conditions along with complex ID cases.
+Luckily, our inpatient teams include multiple subspecialty services (cardiology, neurology, hematology/oncology, Nephrology) as well as general internal medicine, providing many contrasting patients.
+Not only do we see patients with the characteristic heart failure, MI, and COPD Exacerbation, we are fortunate to have the opportunity to care for oncologic patients receiving chemotherapy (some enrolled in research studies) and stem cell transplants.
+We also work directly with the cardiac center, which performs many heart catheterizations daily.
+Additionally, the opportunity to manage transferred patients with critical care, endocrine and acute rheumatological conditions rounds out a diverse overall clinical experience.

 Ambulatory training is based at the Moye Medical Clinic with over 52,000 outpatient visits each year.
 Overall, ECU Physicians has approximately 120,000 visits each year.
 Continuity clinics are weekly to coincide with ACGME guidelines.
 Our resident continuity clinic services a large geographical area, which offers management of a number of chronic disease cases (e.g. diabetes mellitus, hypertension and asthma).
 Residents experience a spectrum of ambulatory requests; from evaluating patients with urgent medical problems to those simply requesting pre-operative evaluations or a general medical exam.
 During ambulatory months, residents have a great opportunity to work with subspecialty clinicians to emphasize a diverse training.

 Clinical education is an integral part of our resident's training.
 However, individuals participating in non-clinical activities, including serving on committees, participating in quality improvement projects, or intramural sports are what gives our program its distinct personality.
 Overall, we are proud of our graduate's success rate for fellowships and academic positions.
 We encourage you to browse through the information we have provided our website.
 Let us know if you have any questions.